-The Mansfield University Department of English and Modern Languages won the 2016 Spotlight Award!
+The Mansfield University Department of English & World Languages won the 2016 Spotlight Award!
 This award is given annually to a department which exemplifies the Mansfield Creed (character, scholarship, culture, and service), demonstrates leadership, and supports the strategic objectives of the university.
 The department was honored at the Annual Service Recognition Celebration on Tuesday, April 19.

 At the celebration, Dr. Ed Washington, who retired at the end of the Spring 2016 semester, was honored for his many years of dedication to MU.
 Dr. Brad Holtman, Dr. Lynn